 Stay safe when shopping online!

-Over to you now, any tips for safe internet shopping? any experiences to share?
+Have your say!
+Any other tips for safe internet shopping?
+Any experiences to share?
 Tell us in the comments below.